Haagerup property and group-invariant percolation: Applications to Concrete Examples of Haagerup Groups

-where $\beta,\gamma>0$ such that $\beta / \gamma \leq C$. \end{theorem} Theorem \ref{theorem-Lamplighter} is somewhat surprising as the geometry of the wreath product $H\wr\F_r$ is considerably distinct from the geometry of the base free group: any Cayley graph of $H\wr\F_r$ has one end and even $p_u<1$ by \cite{LS99}.
-We proceed with the proof of Theorem \ref{theorem-Lamplighter} in the following two steps: We first recall the wreath product construction (see Section \ref{subsection-wreath}) and then recall from \cite{CSV08} a way of defining a wall structure on wreath products over free groups (see Section \ref{subsection-WreathOverFree}).
-It was observed in the follow-up article \cite{CSV12}, that the corresponding wall-distance can be quantified.
-In our probabilistically motivated set-up, we give a slightly different, self-contained estimate for the convenience of the reader and then apply Theorem \ref{theorem-ExponentialDecay} to obtain the desired result.
+We proceed with the proof of Theorem \ref{theorem-Lamplighter} in the following three steps: we first recall the wreath product construction (see Section \ref{subsection-wreath}) and then recall a way of defining a wall structure on wreath products over free groups due to \cite{CSV08} (see Section \ref{subsection-WreathOverFree}).
+It was observed in the follow-up article \cite{CSV12} that the corresponding wall-distance can be quantified.
+In our probabilistically motivated set-up, we give a slightly different, self-contained estimate for the convenience of the reader.
+We finish with an application of Corollary~\ref{cor-QuantitativeDecay} to obtain the desired result.

-\subsection{Wreath products of finitely generated groups.}
+\subsubsection{\bf Wreath Products of Finitely Generated Groups.}

 Let $H$ and $G$ be any two groups.
 The (standard, restricted) {\em wreath product} $H\wr G$ is the semidirect product $H^{(G)} \rtimes G$, where

 denotes the direct sum of copies of $H$ on which $G$ acts by left translation.
 In other words, the elements of $H\wr G$ are pairs $(\varphi,x)$ where $x\in G$ and where $\varphi \colon G \to H$ is a function with $f(y)$ equal to the identity $e_H$ of $H$ for all but finitely many $y\in G$.
 The group operation is given by